bilgino/angularforddd/README.md

 ![](src/assets/images/Up_Down_Flow.png)

 Domain models should not be used directly in the presentation layer or sent via message-passing queues.
 The domain model focuses on invariants and use cases rather than view layer concerns.
-Introducing view model providers in the frontend design system for the purpose of building complex user interfaces allows us to satisfy the needs of the presentation layer and only using dependencies that are essential to the view properties.
+Introducing view model providers in the frontend design system for the purpose of building complex user interfaces allows us to satisfy the needs of the presentation layer and only querying dependencies that are essential to the view properties.
 In complex UX flows, CQRS can help to avoid over-bloated single models for every use case scenario.
 A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 An important aspect which is neglected by many frontend developers.

 A view model factory provider in the frontend design system has many advantages: